kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Continuity.md

 </tbody>
 </table>

-The standard flow rates of $\m^3/\s$ and $\ft^3\min$ are very large flow rates and we will therefore more frequently use liters per minute (L/min) and gallons per minute (gpm).
-Some useful conversion factors that are available on our<a href="https://kdusling.github.io/teaching/Applied-Fluids/ConversionFactors.html">table of conversion factors</a> include the following:
+The standard flow rates of $\m^3/\s$ and $\ft^3/\s$ are very large flow rates and we will therefore more frequently use liters per minute (L/min) and gallons per minute (gpm).
+Some useful conversion factors that are available on our <a href="https://kdusling.github.io/teaching/Applied-Fluids/ConversionFactors.html">table of conversion factors</a> include the following:

 $$
 \frac{\text{449 gal/min}}{\text{ft}^3/\text{s}}\qquad